 Holiday Help for Needy Families

 The Fredericksburg Department of Social Services provides assistance to children from needy families in the area for the holidays through our "Gifts from the Heart" assistance program.
 We look to private donors in the community to assist with fulfilling their Holiday wish lists.
 We are currently in need of sponsors to adopt children's wish lists this holiday season.
 We also welcome any financial assistance or gift card donations (Wal-mart, Target).
-If you are interested in adopting a family for the holidays please contact Bonnie Newcomb via email or at 540-372-1032.
+If you are interested in adopting a family for the holidays please contact Elizabeth Blanton via email or at 540-372-1032.

 Holiday Cheer for a Senior Citizen

 Help spread the holiday spirit to a needy senior citizen in the Fredericksburg area!
 This year we are collecting gift cards to give to senior citizens in our community who can use the extra help.
 Gift cards to pharmacies, restaurants, department stores, and grocery stores are all wonderful ideas for our elderly population in need!
 If interested in helping with our "Gifts for Seniors" program, please contact Family Services Specialist, Kelly Adriazola via email, or at 540-372-1032, extension 255.

 The City of Fredericksburg Department of Social Services holds Project Manger annually during the Holiday season.

 This project is part of the Department's Safe Sleep Campaign, which educates parents and caretakers on providing a safe sleep environment for babies.
 Suffocation is one of the leading causes of death for infants under the age of one years.
 Our Department assesses, educates and provides caretakers with the tools they need to provide a safe sleep environment.